 Ballona Wetlands Freshwater Marsh

-In a multi-year study, CURes is developing education, social, and scientific research projects in the Ballona Wetlands Freshwater Marsh to better understand the habitat and how it integrates with urban life in Los Angeles.
-The 2018 season will addressed issues including mosquito populations, hydrology, water quality, and vector control.
+In a multi-year study, CURes is working with the Ballona Wetlands Conservancy on research in the Ballona Wetlands Freshwater Marsh to better understand the habitat and how it integrates with urban life in Los Angeles.
+Topics of study include mosquito populations, hydrology, water quality, and vector control.
 CURes is also the convener of the Conservancy's Academic Science Advisory Committee (ASAC), which brings together wetlands experts from throughout California to provide scientific guidance on the challenges and opportunities facing a heavily managed urban freshwater marsh.

 The CURes team is working on planting and monitoring native garden projects in the Greater Los Angeles area by working with students at local schools to teach them about native and edible gardens, as well as their pollinators.
 As partners in Ballona Discovery Park, our staff helps manage and monitor the native and medicinal gardens.